MillKeny/flappy/README.md

 ![Game Banner](/assets/banner_page.png)

 Yet another "**Flappy Bird**" mobile game homebrew recreation for Nintendo 3DS (old/new)
 Made in **vertical orientation**, like the original game.
-I didn't find any port for 3DS in this format, so I decide to make it by myself.
-This is my first homebrew game ever, and first project in C ever.
+I didn't find any port for 3DS in this format, so I decided to make it by myself.
+This is my first homebrew game ever, and first project in C too.
 I hope you will have fun with it.

 [GBAtemp thread](https://gbatemp.net/threads/flappy-bird-in-vertical-orientation.672726)